jometa9/requirement/README.md

       // Check for empty response (master offline or not registered) if(result_string == "0")
       {
-         UpdateChartMessage("⏸️ IPTRADE STATUS: NO ORDERS\\nMaster offline or not registered\\nExisting positions maintained");
+         UpdateChartMessage("⏸️ COPIER STATUS: NO ORDERS\\nMaster offline or not registered\\nExisting positions maintained");
          return true; // Success but no orders - DO NOT close existing positions }